ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 }
 }
 ```
-1. Copy the url, username and password from the credentials into the your preferred editor. we will use these values later.
+1. Copy the url, username and password from the credentials into your preferred text editor. we will use these values later.

 # Step 10 - Create a LoopBack application
 **This section has not been updated yet because we want to show the new advanced security features included in 2018**

 API Connect comes with a developer toolkit.
-This toolkit provides an offline graphical user interface named API Designer for creating APIs, the LoopBack framework for developing REST applications, a local unit test environment that includes a Micro Gateway for testing APIs, and a set of command line tools for augmenting the development toolset and assisting devops engineers with continuous integration and delivery.
+This toolkit provides an offline graphical user interface named API Designer for creating APIs, the LoopBack framework for developing REST applications, a local unit test environment that includes a Micro Gateway for testing APIs and a set of command line tools for augmenting the development toolset and assisting devops engineers with continuous integration and delivery.

 1. Get help on the **apic** command set:
   ```